 *You can substitute buttermilk by placing 1 Tablespoon of white vinegar or lemon juice in a 1 cup measuring cup.
 Then add enough milk to bring the liquid up to one cup.
 Wait for 5 minutes before using it.

-- With an electric mixer on medium speed, whisk together sugar and oil until combined.
-Add eggs, one at a time, beating until each is incorporated, scraping down sides of bowl as needed.
+With an electric mixer on medium speed, whisk together sugar and oil until combined.
+Add eggs, one at a time, beating until each is incorporated, scraping down the sides of the bowl as needed.
 Mix in food color and vanilla.

-- Divide batter evenly among lined cups, filling each 3/4 full.
-Bake for 25 minutes, until a cake tester or toothpick inserted in centers comes out clean.
+Divide batter evenly among lined cups, filling each 3/4 full.
+Bake for 25 minutes, until a cake tester or toothpick inserted in the center, comes out clean.
 Transfer tins to wire racks to cool completely before removing cupcakes.

 Cream Cheese Frosting:

 3 cups powdered confectioners sugar, sifted

 2 Tablespoons heavy cream